wcshamblin/DiscordData/README.md

 ## TODO:
 ~~Implement datetime selector~~

-Add option to exclude specific dates from dataset
+~~Add option to exclude specific dates from dataset~~

 Implement some sort of server-specific view for messages

+Friend/Server networking graph (Currently impossible due to lack of data)